dddrrreee/cs240lx-20spr/labs/11-gc/README.md

 collector (Part 2) --- a tool that finds allocated blocks that no live pointers references and then frees it.

+Notes:
+  - There's a bunch of useful background reading in [PRELAB](PRELAB.md).
-  - NOTE: I said last time that we would do this using shadow memory, but we won't :) It's more straightforward to do it without.
+  - I said last time that we would do this using shadow memory, but we won't :) It's more straightforward to do it without.

 Check-off: